Efficient Monte Carlo for high excursions of Gaussian random fields: Introduction

 for some $c$.

-The expectation in \eqref{main:result:intro} and \eqref{main:result:intro:easier} has an explicit form that is readily computed for Gaussian and Gaussian-related random fields of constant variance (see \cite{AdlerTaylor07,ADT10} for details), although if $T$ is geometrically complicated or the covariance of $f$ highly non-stationary there can be terms in the expectation that can only be evaluated numerically or estimated statistically. (e.g. \cite{Adler-Bartz-Kou,Taylor-Worsley-JASA}).
-Nevertheless, when available, \eqref{main:result:intro} provides excellent approximations and simulation studies have shown that the approximations are numerically useful for quite moderate $b$, of the order of 2 standard deviations.
+The expectation in~(\ref{mainresultintro}) and (\ref{mainresultintroeasier}) has an explicit form that is readily computed for Gaussian and Gaussian-related random fields of constant variance (see~\cite{AdlerTaylor07,ADT10} for details), although if $T$ is geometrically complicated or the covariance of $f$ highly nonstationary there can be terms in the expectation that can only be evaluated numerically or estimated statistically; for example,~\cite{Adler-Bartz-Kou,Taylor-Worsley-JASA}.
+Nevertheless, when available,~(\ref{mainresultintro}) provides excellent approximations and simulation studies have shown that the approximations are numerically useful for quite moderate $b$, of the order of 2 standard deviations.

-However, as we have already noted, \eqref{main:result:intro} holds only for constant variance fields, which also need to be twice differentiable.
-In the case of less smooth $f$, other classes of results occur, in which the expansions are less reliable and, in addition, typically involve the unknown Pickands' constants (cf.\ \cite{AzWschebor09,PiterbargGaussian}).
+However, as we have already noted,~(\ref{mainresultintro}) holds only for constant variance fields, which also need to be twice differentiable.
+In the case of less smooth $f$, other classes of results occur, in which the expansions are less reliable and, in addition, typically involve the unknown Pickands' constants; cf.~\cite{AzWschebor09,PiterbargGaussian}.

-These are some of the reasons why, despite a well developed theory, Monte-Carlo techniques still have a significant role to play in understanding the behavior of Gaussian random fields at high levels.
+These are some of the reasons why, despite a well developed theory, Monte Carlo techniques still have a significant role to play in understanding the behavior of Gaussian random fields at high levels.
 The estimators proposed in this paper basically reduce the rare event calculations associated to high excursions in Gaussian random fields to calculations that are roughly comparable to the evaluation of expectations or integrals in which no rare event is involved.
 In other words, the computational complexity required to implement the estimators discussed here is similar in some sense to the complexity required to evaluate a given integral in finite dimension or an expectation where no tail parameter is involved.
 To the best of our knowledge these types of reductions have not been studied in the development of numerical methods for high excursions of random fields.
 This feature distinguishes the present work from the application of other numerical techniques that are generic (such as quasi-Monte Carlo and other numerical integration routines) and that in particular might be also applicable to the setting of Gaussian fields.